 Remote Resources for Educators, Parents and Caregivers

-Take advantage of the spring weather and get outside!
-Remember, staying active is a great tool for keeping yourself and your family physically and mentally healthy, as you maintain a six-foot distance from people outside of your home.
+Remember, staying active is a great tool for keeping yourself and your family physically and mentally healthy, as you maintain a six-foot distance from people outside of your home and wear a face covering to keep everyone safe.

-According to the Oregon Health Authority, you can still go for family walks and bike rides as long as you enforce social distancing rules and stay at least six feet away from those not in your household (see safe use of parks/open space during COVID-19).
+According to the Oregon Health Authority, you can still go for family walks and bike rides as long as you enforce social distancing rules, stay at least six feet away from those not in your household and wear a face covering (see safe use of parks/open space during COVID-19).
 Family walks and bike rides are great ways to stay active and de-stress during the COVID-19 quarantine.
 Below you will find resources for route planning, safety, and activities to do along the route.

 Choosing Your Route